 Kubernetes at home for fun and education

 Homekube.org aims to set up a full operational kubernetes environment on a baremetal Ubuntu server.
 The focus is getting something done first and improve your kubernetes skills step by step along a happy path.
+All installations are on AMD (PC) or ARM (Raspberry) or Proxmox hosts (docs t.b.d) purely using containers (LXC/LXD or Incus (in contrast to VM based))

-App | Tutorial | Online AMD64 |
+App | Online AMD64 |

 Online Raspberry |